Media, Culture and the Arts, B.A.

 The Visual and Performing Arts Department facilities available for your use as an MCA major are:

-• Traina Center for the Arts, a renovated 19th-century Romanesque Revival building, contains studios for design, painting, drawing, and printmaking; the Schiltkamp Gallery for student and professional exhibits; a darkroom for analog photography; the Fuller Multimedia Center, with digital editing equipment; and the Media Arts Study Hub.
+• Traina Center for the Arts, a renovated 19th-century Romanesque Revival building, contains studios for design, painting, drawing, and printmaking; the Schiltkamp Gallery for student and professional exhibits; a darkroom for analog photography; and the Media Arts Study Hub.
 The attached 194-seat Razzo Hall is used regularly for recitals, screenings, lectures, and other programs.

 • Estabrook Hall contains music rehearsal space, a recording studio, and practice rooms.